buildingSMART/IFC4.3.x-development/docs/properties/m/MinAmbientTemp.md

 MinAmbientTemp
 ==============

-Minimum ambient temperature of the site used as a basis of design
+Minimum ambient temperature of the site used as a basis of design.